OhhhZenix/CSC405/module-5/README.md

 # Module 5
-A simple WebGL program that demonstrates different viewing functions.
+A simple WebGL program that demonstrates an interactive viewer using an orthographic projection of a cube.

 ## Usage
 1. Ensure you are in the correct directory of the sub-project.